- Bats Right, Throws Right

 The Toei Flyers chose Oshita in the second round in 1966.
 He debuted as a regular in 1967, hitting .269/.319/.357 with 28 steals in 38 tries.
 He was four steals behind leader Takayuki Nishida.
 He made the Pacific League All-Star team and led the PL in times hit by pitch (10).
+He was the first rookie in the NPB draft era to have a five-hit game; it would be 50 years before Yota Kyoda became the second to do it.
 He made the Best Nine as the top shortstop in the circuit but failed to take home Rookie of the Year honors - those went to Yoshimasa Takahashi instead.

 Oshita improved to .301/.338/.392 with 72 runs and 32 stolen bases (only caught 7 times) in 1970.
 He made his second All-Star team.
 He was 6th in the PL in average, between Michiyo Arito and Katsuya Nomura, but failed to make the Best Nine.

 In 1971, Oshita's bat vanished (.229/.276/.294) but he was amazing on the basepaths (33 for 35 in steal attempts).
 He made his third All-Star team.
 On May 3, he teamed with Susumu Sakudo, Yutaka Ohashi, Isao Harimoto and Katsuo Osugi in hitting five straight homers, a NPB record.
 Tsuyoshi batted .270/.317/.349 in 1972 and went 39-for-51 in steal tries.
 He won the first Diamond Glove Award ever picked at second base in the PL.